 New Tribal department directors often need an overview of how to efficiently map and meet their reporting, budgeting and project management responsibilities in order to successfully implement, close out or leverage new federal funding into their communities.
 We implemented a Tribal Development Office and over the course of 3+ years trained 5 tribal member employees in federal grants administration - due to our relationships outside the tribe, and upon the recommendation of our Principal Consultant, 2 of those 5 tribal members went on to be accepted into a Masters of Science program in Community Economic Development.
 One of the tribal members trained by Lord & Associates later became a Tribal Administrator, another of the tribal members we trained later worked for a tribal Planning office.
 The commitment to strengthening tribal capacities in-house so that tribal members can best meet tribal needs - is a core value of our work in everything we do.

 Q - How has Lord & Associates' work helped individual Tribes with Coaching?
 A - Here are a few examples, for more info - call 661 348 2926 or email

-Sometimes all a Tribe needs is that extra set of experienced eyes to help guide a proposal's development and to suggest ways to improve its fundability - our Coaching services are an economical way to improve the likelihood of funding while teaching best practices to build staff capacity in-house.
-We provided a thorough criterion checklist and grant outline and other materials, along with personalized coaching, to help the Tribe write and submit its own funding proposal.
+Sometimes all a client needs is an extra set of experienced eyes to help guide a proposal's development and to suggest ways to improve its fundability - our Coaching services are an economical way to improve the likelihood of funding while teaching best practices to build staff capacity in-house.
+We provided a thorough criterion checklist and grant outline and other materials, along with personalized coaching, to help our Client write and submit their own funding proposal.
 Based on over a decade's experience as federal grant reviewers - we bring a practical set of guidance that can help build the capacity of tribal leadership or staff to efficiently identify the points that your funder is most concerned with accomplishing and then bridging those priorities into the needs of your community.